The Hymen Milgrom Supporting Organization (HMSO)

 The Hymen Milgrom Supporting Organization, which funds the Successful Pathways from School to Work research initiative, was created with a $17-million gift from the estate of Hymen T. Milgrom.
 It was established to help achieve the goal of making urban public education more effective at preparing students to succeed in the modern labor market, under the leadership of the University of Chicago.
 The HMSO is comprised of two representatives of the Milgrom family, two representatives of the University of Chicago, and one outside member.
 Information on its current members can be found below.

-Susan C. Levine, Rebecca Anne Boylan Professor of Education and Society in the Department of Psychology at the University of Chicago
+Susan C. Levine, Rebecca Anne Boylan Distinguished Service Professor in Education and Society in the Department of Psychology at the University of Chicago

 Susan C. Levine, the Rebecca Anne Boylan Professor of Education and Society in the Department of Psychology at the University of Chicago, is the inaugural faculty director of UChicago SLC.
 She serves as the co-PI of the Spatial Intelligence and Learning Center, an NSF Science of Learning Center.
 Her research focuses on the development of early mathematical thinking, including numerical and spatial aspects of math, and how variations in home and school input relate to children’s learning in this domain.
 Dr. Levine also studies the efects of early parent-child language interactions on the language and cognitive development of children who have incurred a pre- or perinatal brain injury.
 She has recently summarized these findings in a series of articles and in a co-authored book entitled Neural Plasticity and Cognitive Development: Insights from Children with Perinatal Brain Injury.